RichardSilveira/SimpleUsersAPI.NodeJS.Express/README.md

 ### Migrate the Users' microservice to AWS in smalls Linux Machines - *v5.0.0*

-Moving from zero to a master production-ready, high-available, and elastic infrastructure is kind a journey.
-I can't go deep on it _I'll split all of it in some articles later_, but I'll focus on all pieces that matters for the purpose of this project, but still I'll show off all main details that we come across while setting up our application stuff.
+Starting from scratch to a master production-ready, high-available, and elastic infrastructure is a journey.
+Therefore, I can't go deep on it _I'll go over it in some articles later_, but I'll focus on all pieces that matters for the purpose of this project, but still, I'll show off all main details that we may come across while setting up our application.

 #### First things first

 Before thinking about scalability, load-balancing, high-availability, and disaster recovery concerns, we need to have our app up and running in a single AWS EC2 instance.

-Launch your ec2, install everything needed and copy your app to it and ensure your app is up and running.
+Launch your ec2, install everything needed and copy your app to it, thus, ensure your app is up and running.

-You may create a _public_ directory at root level with `mkdir -m777 public` to be able to copy files from your machine with `scp` command using a non root user like so `scp -i "MyKeyPair.pem" /path/SampleFile.txt ec2-user@ec2-54-56-251-246.compute-1.amazonaws.com:public/`
+You may create a _public_ directory at root level with `mkdir -m777 public` to be able to copy files from your machine with `scp` command using a non-root user like so `scp -i "MyKeyPair.pem" /path/SampleFile.txt ec2-user@ec2-54-56-251-246.compute-1.amazonaws.com:public/`

-> Tip: Prefer use an Amazon Linux 2 AMI to launch your EC2
+> Tip: Prefer using an Amazon Linux 2 AMI to launch your EC2
->> Don't worry so much about Security concerns here, just focus on let your app in a valid state as soon as possible
+>> Don't worry so much about Security concerns here, just focus on letting your app in a valid state as soon as possible
 >
 >> Create a resource role for your EC 2 (later we'll add some policies to it)
 >